reactjs/react.dev/content/docs/jsx-in-depth.md

 ### Booleans, Null, and Undefined Are Ignored

-`false`, `null`, `undefined`, and `true` are valid children.
-They don't render.
+`false`, `null`, `undefined`, and `true` are valid children, but they don't render.
 These JSX expressions will all render to the same thing:

 ```js
 <div />